hansonkd/rhubarb/README.md

 # Rhubarb at a glance

 * Asyncio Native
+* Build SQL functions with Python
 * Built on GraphQL for optimization layer on nested queries
-* Doesn't use any other Python ORM for DB access, only Psycopg3
 * Migrations - Automatically generate Schema changes as your data model updates.
 * Intuitively Solve N+1 without even realizing it
 * Simplify Aggregations / Joins / Subqueries
 * Heavily inspired by Django and built with the philosophy of take the best parts.
 * Native Public / Private Schema dichotomy
 * Pass User and Extra info to use in queries through Strawberry Info's context.
+* Doesn't use any other Python ORM for DB access, only Psycopg3

 # Extra Rhubarb Features

+Rhubarb comes with some extra integrations to make using the ORM easy...

 * HTTP - FastAPI / Starlette
 * Redis - Rate Limiting / Caching
 * Auth - Impersonate / Sessions / Users / WebAuthN / Password
 * Security - CORS / CSRF / TrustedHostNames / Auth Rate Limits
-* Auditing - Record all Mutations
+* Auditing - Record all Mutations / Queries / Subscriptions / Custom Events

 # Basics